 (gg) Property Use.
 Borrower shall not lease any portion of the Real Property or the Improvements to, or permit the use of any portion of the Real Property or the Improvements, by any business or entity (including, without limitation, Borrower) engaged in any activity on or at the Real Property or the Improvements that violates any applicable federal, state or local law, even if such activity is legal under other applicable federal law or other state or local law applicable where the business is or will be located.
-If any portion of the Mortgaged Property is used for any activity in violation of the foregoing or leased to entity in violation of the foregoing, then it shall be an Event of Default under this Agreement if such use or lease was with the consent of the Borrower, or if such use or lease was not with the consent of the Borrower, it shall constitute an Event of Default under this Agreement if Borrower does not diligently pursue the discontinuance of such use or termination of such lease.
+If any portion of the Mortgaged Property is used for any activity in violation of the foregoing or lease do entity in violation of the foregoing, then it shall be an Event of Default under this Agreement if such use or lease was not with the consent of the Borrower, it shall constitute an Event of Default under this Agreement if Borrower does not diligently pursue the discontinuance of such use or termination of such lease.
 The foregoing provisions of this Section 3(gg) shall not be construed to prevent Borrower from operating cannabis related business activities under the authority of one or more Cannabis Licenses in Compliance with State Cannabis Laws or to lease the Real Property and the Improvements to Trulieve Tenant.